aimi-lab/robust-pose-estimator/README.md

 $ cd scripts
 $ python train_posenet.py
 ```
-you need to adapt the path to the train and validation data in the configuration file in *configuration/train.yaml*
+you may need to adapt the training parameters in the configuration file in *configuration/train.yaml*

 ## Inference
-You can infer the camera trajectory for a sequence with
+You can infer the camera trajectory for a sequence with were the data needs to be in the same format as the downloaded StereoMIS
 ```
 $ cd scripts
-$ python infer_trajectory.py path/to/input
+$ python infer_trajectory.py path/to/sequence
 ```

-benchmark on surgical scenarios with
+benchmark on surgical scenarios with (only works on pre-processed StereoMIS data)
 ```
 $ cd scripts
 $ python benchmark_scenarios.py path/to/test_set
 ```

-benchmark on test set with
+benchmark on test set with (only works on pre-processed StereoMIS data)
 ```
 $ cd scripts
 $ python benchmark_test.py path/to/test_set